 Any website or online service that potentially reaches children under 13 should conduct an immediate compliance assessment.
 The cost of implementing proper safeguards is significantly lower than the financial and reputational damage from enforcement actions.

 Begin your compliance review by examining your current data collection practices, user demographics, and existing privacy policies.
-If your analysis reveals potential COPPA obligations, prioritise implementing proper safeguards before continuing operations that involve children’s personal information.
+If your analysis reveals potential COPPA obligations, prioritise implementing appropriate safeguards before continuing operations involving children’s personal information.

 Consider consulting with legal counsel experienced in COPPA compliance to ensure your implementation meets current regulatory standards.
 The Federal Trade Commission provides extensive guidance documents and resources to help operators understand their obligations under this critical privacy law.

-The regulatory environment continues to evolve, but the core principle remains constant: children deserve special protection in digital environments, and operators must take reasonable steps to provide that protection through careful compliance with COPPA requirements.
+The core principle is constant: children deserve special protection in digital environments, and operators must take reasonable steps to provide that protection by carefully complying with COPPA requirements.